 Yet another way I calm my nerves is to remember past times when I went overboard with worry only to realize that everything worked out in the end.
 For instance, I remember the stress I put myself and my then-18-month-old son because he had a slight speech delay.
 I laugh at how stressed I was during that time only because the same kid who almost went into speech therapy can hardly keep his mouth shut these days.

 And to think that I’ve only been a parent for about four years, fully knowing that the worrying doesn’t stop even if our kids are adults.
 With that in mind, I recently read a wonderful quote: “Worrying won’t stop the bad stuff from happening.
 It just stops you from enjoying the good.”
 And that truly is the most important lesson I’ve learned (and continue to learn) about worrying.
 “They’re healthy and happy,” my husband reminds me.
 “Let’s enjoy them.”

 p.s.
 One day after writing this post, my little guy’s tummy ache is gone

 What are your biggest worries with being a parent?
 Do you tend to worry more, or have you found a way to ease the “what if”s?Want to get a better handle on this parenting thing?
-Join me on the mailing list and never miss a post:
+Join me on the mailing list for exclusive content: